SlejmUr/TarkovServer/README.md

 - JET Team for making Tarkov Server
 - Paulov for editing Existed Tarkov Server code & soon-to-be Multi Server
 - Apofis for soon-to-be MultiPlayer code
+- Altered Escape Team for MTGA and some of easier Server code
 - NBJF, Panther for Testing & Debugging
 - SlejmUr for the Original Idea